United Nations Sustainable Development Goals

 Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 - Our Water@Leeds network is involved in an extensive range of local, national and global partnerships, seeking to develop solutions to the world’s most pressing water issues.
 The network nurtures partnerships with a wide range of people and business that will help both to further research for all parties involved, as well as providing the necessary tools to train the next generation of researchers.
 Work includes a £9 million NERC funded programme to investigate freshwater quality pollution in rivers across the UK.
+You can also read the latest Water@Leeds annual report here.

 - The University's Brownlee Triathlon Centre has been the site of the Bodington Fields Living Lab flood alleviation scheme, where a range of natural flood prevention measures have been installed along with tree planting.
 This helps to reduce flooding in the local area and wider River Aire catchment as well as acting as a demonstration site for these measures.
-In 2023 the balancing pond at the site was used to house a population ofwhite clawed crayfish rescued from a nearby stream.
+In 2023 the balancing pond at the site was used to house a population of white clawed crayfish rescued from a nearby stream.

 - As part of the University’s Living Lab programme the iconic Roger Stevens pond was redeveloped by the University’s Sustainability Services Team, Estates Services, School of Biological Sciences, School of Geography and the School of Civil Engineering to transform the cooling pond into a promoter for biodiversity and scientific research.
 A project is underway to develop a digital twin of the pond to support further research in this area.